mrinmoyf2/Tiny-url/README.md

 - Set cookies session while signup also.
 When sign up -> home page , don't signup -> login -> home
 - Implement DELETE url
 - If existed URL --> show the existed short url and id
+- Implement Role based System

+### Notes:

+- In Stateless Auth , we don't need the Hash map and session ID we use token in it.